kristopolous/db.js/README.md

 when it is run so you can see when this function would be called.
 Basically it is done at the END of a function call, regardless of invocation.
-That is to say, that if you update 10 records, or insert 20, or remove 50, it would be run, once, once, and once.
+That is to say, that if you update 10 records, or insert 20, or remove 50, it would be run, once, once, and once respectively.

 # Examples
 ## Creation and Insertion